 Year 6 Entry into Year 7 in September 2024

-You will receive your offer letter from Kent County Council on 1 March 2023 and if you are successful in gaining a place letters will be sent out by the school around 3 March 2023.
-If your child has passed the Kent test and you applied for but were not offered a place at Dane Court, please complete the Waiting List Request by 15 March 2023.
-If there are any places available these will be allocated to children on the waiting list from 25 April 2023 onwards.
+You will receive your offer letter from Kent County Council on 1 March 2024 and if you are successful in gaining a place letters will be sent out by the school after 5 March 2024.
+If your child has passed the Kent test and you applied for but were not offered a place at Dane Court, please complete the Waiting List Request by 15 March 2024.
+If there are any places available these will be allocated to children on the waiting list from 25 April 2024 onwards.
 If a place does not become available your case can go to appeal (please see appeals sections below).

 The waiting list is maintained in order of the school’s oversubscription criteria.
 Information about waiting lists and how to appeal will be sent to you on 1 March by Kent County Council when you are told the outcome of your secondary school application.
 You can appeal and/or request a place on the waiting list of more than one school.

 If your child has not taken the Kent Test, please see the relevant section below.